mkohlhaas/dart-foundationdb/README.md

 TODO:
 - create classes for enums and offer generic function for setting options, e.g. in network and database
 - utils for string pointer conversion and the like?
+- check mallocs/callocs and toNativeUtf8() for failure to allocate memory